elsnoxx/IMG-Transfer/README.md

 - **PDF to JPG Conversion:** Converts PDF document pages to JPG images.
 - **QR Code Generation:** Generates QR codes with customizable sizes and special characters.
 - **Export QR Code as SVG and PNG:** Allows saving the generated QR code as both SVG and PNG files with adjustable size.
+- **Attendance:** Allows you to calculate your attendance or plan your attendance to fit into your working hours.
+- **Attendance to file:** Exports or Import time attendance from excel, excel must be according to the template.

 ## Installation and Running